WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Kirchhoffs_Voltage_Law/index.md

 ### Voltage Drop is Proportionate

-This reveals something interesting; the voltage drop at any given point in a circuit is _proportionate_ to the resistance at that point to the overall resistance.
-If the resistances were changed such that `R1`'s voltage drop were `3V`, then the voltage drop at `R2` would have to be `2V`, since it would have to add up to a total of `5V`.
+This reveals something interesting; the voltage drop at any given point in a circuit is _proportionate_ to the resistance at that point to the overall resistance. <!-- If the resistances were changed such that `R1`'s voltage drop were `3V`, then the voltage drop at `R2` would have to be `2V`, since it would have to add up to a total of `5V`. -->

-This makes more sense if we remember that we calculated the total amount of current using `I = V / R`
+This makes more sense if we remember that we calculated the total amount of current using `I = V / R`:

 ```
 I = Vs / (R1 + R2)